 Home is a territory: a space, the sounds of that space and the producers of those sounds.
 Home is the periodic repetition of different sounds in the same space.
-The sound of the evening news orchestrating dinner to the rhythm of crisis, the bird’s morning song animating the smell of Arabic coffee, and giving purpose to conversations traversed by the sound of the dog galloping after the cats in the garden.
+The sound of the evening news orchestrating dinner to the rhythm of crisis, the bird’s morning song animating the smell of Arabic coffee, giving purpose to conversations traversed by the sound of the dog galloping after the cats in the garden, and the body shaking tunes of nights we will never remember.
 Home is the order among the chaos of the day.
 A space defined by the circular motion of leaving and returning.
 A circular motion of space and time.
-A periodic repetition of the same place in different times.
+A periodic repetition of the same sounds in different times.
 The same space, the same social relations, the same associations.
 A rhythmic repetition of the past in the present.

 I learned to resolve crisis in words and images.
 To build an image of myself that would fit the normative world around me.
 To stay the same but hope that the future will be different.
 I have learned the language of New Lebanon, the language of empty hope and speculation.
 The language that rids itself from the responsibility of the future by ignoring the present and relapsing to the past.
 I express myself in the safety of a foreign language better than I do in my own.
 But in my own, I can lie better than any language.
 I can build conditional worlds free of crisis.
 I can lie and persuade myself to keep working, to keep trying to get the past to the future.

 Normativity is the anchor keeping me from escaping a non-existing home and deviating from the orbit of comforting familiarity.
 Normativity and fear become allies, reinforcing each other; the more I am afraid, the more I cling to normativity; The more normal I become, the more fragile my reality.
 The more violent normativity becomes towards me, towards my body, the more I retreat into the safety of the mind.